Lkt226/background-for-job/README.md

 11/09, i'm re-create components for more interactions, but not atualize the site for comparate, this is the site : https://forjob-project.web.app

+13/09, site remodeled

 ## How to use

 1. Clone this git
 2. use npm start

 or access: https://forjob-project.web.app

+## Future ideas

+1. 13/09 - add in list "\*clear room, badroom, car and roof" result( clear room clear badroom clear car clear roof
+   )
+2. 13/09 - add song in timer finish

+3. 13/09 - send timer to header on break time

+### Notes

+i'm add a todo list 05/09 but not save, and don't stylized current.

+11/09, i'm re-create components for more interactions, but not atualize the site for comparate, this is the site : https://forjob-project.web.app

+13/09, site remodeled, styled, more interative and intuitive. but i need ideas for teaching uses, like uses "," for multiples todo or click in text for mark checked.